 - Fewer unnecessary admissions to hospital

-In conjunction with the Thames Valley Children’s Palliative Care Network and other key stakeholders, this project is developing a regional evidence based best practice pathway and Standards of Care document for this group of patients.
-It is anticipated that this will be launched in Q3/2018.
+In conjunction with the Thames Valley Children’s Palliative Care Network and other key stakeholders, this project has developed a regional evidence based best practice Pathway and Standards of Care document for this group of patients which was launched on 5 December 2018.
+An implementation phase is now underway.